Lucas Mondelo

-Lucas Mondelo García (born 28 July 1967) is a Spanish basketball coach for Toyota Antelopes and the Spain women's national team.
+Lucas Mondelo García (born 28 July 1967) is a Spanish basketball coach for Toyota Antelopes.
+He was also the head coach of the Spain women's national team from 2012 to 2021.

 Coach career

 As a club coach, Mondelo first coached professionally at Club Bàsquet Olesa from Olesa de Montserrat in the season 2006-07, promoting to the first tier league in his first year.
 In 2010 he signed for one of the strongest teams in Spain, Perfumerías Avenida, winning the 2011 Spanish League, the 2010–11 EuroLeague Women and the 2012 Spanish Cup.
 He had his first experience abroad in China, coaching the newly-promoted Shanxi Xing Rui Flame, and winning three times the Chinese women's championship.
 In 2016, he signed with Russian club Dynamo Kursk, winning the 2017 EuroLeague with an 18-0 record and the 2018 Russian Cup.
 Mondelo was deprived of more titles by UMMC Ekaterinburg, being runner-up to them in the 2017, 2018 and 2019 Russian League, as well as being defeated at the 2018 EuroLeague and the 2019 EuroLeague Final Fours.